Skip to main content

 Data Controller

 WCD is a data controller, in the meaning of Article 4 of the GDPR.
 WCD is committed to ensuring that your privacy is protected.
-We adhere to all relevant legislation around data protection including the Data Protection Act 2018 and the GDPR.
+We adhere to all relevant legislation around data protection including the Data Protection Act 2018 and the UK GDPR.
 Should we ask you to provide certain information by which you can be identified when using this website, then you can be assured that it will only be used in accordance with this privacy statement.

 What we collect